Resources

 n.

-Center the group on the target and fire three groups (five shots per group).
-According to the target used, each shot in the group must meet the following minimum score: (1) at 25 yards using NRA A-23 or NMLRA 50-yard targets—7; (2) at 50 yards using NRA A-25 or NMLRA 100-yard targets—7.
+Adjust the sights to center the group on the target and fire three groups (five shots per group).
+In the event that your instructor determines it is not practical to adjust the sights -- for instance, on a borrowed muzzleloading rifle -- you may explain (rather than doing) how to adjust the sights, and then fire three groups (five shots per group) in which all shots can be covered by the base of a standard-size soft drink can.
+According to the target used, each shot in the group must meet the following minimum score: at 25 yards using NRA A-23 or NMLRA 50-yard targets: 7; at 50 yards using NRA A-25 or NMLRA 100-yard targets: 7.